-What are some of the Penalties for a Conviction of Extortion?
+What are some Penalties for a Conviction of Extortion?

-Penalties for a conviction of extortion will vary depending on the specific circumstances of the offence, the characteristics of the offender and the presence of any aggravating or mitigating factors.
+Penalties for a conviction of extortion depend on the circumstances of the offence, the characteristics of the offender, and the presence of any aggravating or mitigating factors.

-Section 346(1.1) of the Criminal Code sets out that extortion is an indictable offence and a conviction of extortion can result in a penalty of up to life imprisonment.
+Section 346(1.1) of the Criminal Code states that extortion is an indictable offence, and a conviction of extortion can result in a penalty for life imprisonment.

 What if a Firearm is used during the Commission of Extortion?

-If a firearm is used during the commission of extortion, there are mandatory minimum sentences of imprisonment, in addition to the maximum penalty of life imprisonment.
+If a firearm is used during the commission of extortion, there are mandatory minimum sentences of imprisonment and the maximum penalty for life imprisonment.